-Each month the International Dark-Sky Association features an IDA Advocate from the worldwide network of volunteers who are working to protect the night.
-This month we’re highlighting the work of IDA Delegate and founder of stargazing app Meet Star Gazers, Sujay Patil, in Paris, France, in an article that he authored.
+Each month DarkSky International features a DarkSky Advocate from the worldwide network of volunteers who are working to protect the night.
+This month we’re highlighting the work of DarkSky Delegate and founder of stargazing app Meet Star Gazers, Sujay Patil, in Paris, France.

 As an amateur astronomer living in Paris, Sujay struggled to find the right places to observe the night sky and began the journey to solve this problem.
 It is well known that the best telescope is not the biggest one, but the one you use most often.
 He believes that similar logic applies to locations for observing the night sky.
 The best location is not necessarily the darkest one, but the one closest to you.
 Locations near you allow you to admire the night sky more often.
 This was when he started studying the process of characterizing dark sky locations and became the Meet Star Gazers mobile app’s genesis.